 The Island View Beach Regional Park is located in Saanichton.
 Follow Island View Road east from Hwy 17 a short distance to this beautiful driftwood-strewn beach.
 There are wonderful views of the offshore islands and of mount baker, you could see whales, seals, otters, sea lions and many types of sea birds from the beach.
 You could also see deer, raccoons and many songbirds in the fields behind the beach and look in the trees above to see eagles, hawks and owls.
 The whole beach is public and you can access it from the parks main entrance, please note that the beach area north of the park fronting Indian reserve land is often used for nude sunbathing.
 The beach leads right to the tip of Cordova Point.
 There is a boat ramp at the entrance to the park.
 Kayaking is very popular here.

 The John Dean Provincial Park is very pretty and has many picnic tables spread out among the trees.
-There is a small stand of old growth Douglas fir here, this is a good place to relax.
+There is a small stand of old-growth Douglas fir here, this is a good place to relax.
 After your picnic, you can hike in the park.
-When you hike the trails in John Dean Provincial Park, you are on some of oldest trails in the provincial park system.
-There are wonderful hiking trails here that go through some awesome old growth forests.
+When you hike the trails in John Dean Provincial Park, you are on some of the oldest trails in the provincial park system.
+There are wonderful hiking trails here that go through some awesome old-growth forests.
 At the center of the park are some the largest Douglas fir trees on the south coast of Vancouver Island, as well as grand fir, western red cedar, Garry oak, and arbutus trees mixed in.
-Hike here in spring to see a beautiful mix of wildflowers, including patches of blue camas lilies, which carpet the forest under storey, as well as Indian paintbrush and orange tiger lily’s.
+Hike here in spring to see a beautiful mix of wildflowers, including patches of blue camas lilies, which carpet the forest understorey, as well as Indian paintbrush and orange tiger lilies.
 You can see ravens, red-tailed hawks, bald eagles, and turkey vultures in the sky above the park.